solliancenet/CosmosDB-v3-labs/dotnet/labs/05-build_net_app.md

     dotnet run
     ```

-1. You should see a number of new resuls, each separated by the a line indicating the page, as follows:
+1. You should see a number of new results, each separated by the a line indicating the page, as follows:

     ```
         [19067] Candies, TWIZZLERS CHERRY BITES Hershey Food Corp.